Glavo/fallback-jmod/README.md

 Currently, I let the JDK recognize it through the Jlink plugin.

 Honestly, it's not a good choice.
 The reason is, it should be part of the Jmod format, not something specific to Jlink.
 I chose this because I wanted this little tool that works independently to have better integration with the JDK.

-At present, I have implemented a ModuleFinder that can recognize fallback jmod, but to further integrate it with Jlink, I need to modify the source code of Jlink itself.
+At present, I have implemented a `FallbackJmodModuleFinder` that can recognize fallback jmod, but to further integrate it with Jlink, I need to modify the source code of Jlink itself.
 So for now I'm not going to provide it, in the future I'll try to fork the OpenJDK to implement it.

 ### Go one step further?